Last Updated on August 18, 2022 by Jeremy

 Threadbare Cider House is located at 1291 Spring Garden Avenue in the North Side.

-Iron Born makes our top category for their intense flavors, crispy crusts, but is also a bit on the more expensive side of the spectrum as far as pizzas are concerned.
+But it is also worth noting that this one is on the more expensive side of the spectrum as far as pizzas are concerned.
 Call us addicted all the same!

-Iron Born is located inside Smallman Galley at 54 21st Street in the Strip District.
+Iron Born is located at 413 Grant Avenue in Millvale and 1806 Smallman Street in the Strip District.